trainart/linux2/2-2-2-Cron-Syslog.md

 ```bash
 mkdir /tmp/task1
 ```
-2. Create files of different sizes in directory /tmp/task1 (_to create example files of desired sizes we use different ways just for fun_)
+2. Create files of different sizes in directory /tmp/task1 <br>
+   (_to create example files of desired sizes we use different ways just for fun_)

 ```bash
 head -c 10K /dev/zero > /tmp/task1/a1 ;\
 head -c 15K /dev/zero > /tmp/task1/a2 ;\